-This is reasonable, and has been done.
+Authors' response: We agree, and the modification has been done.
 An additional comment about symmetric semi-positive definite matrices was also added.

 6. P7: equation (18) takes the form of an EnVar-like cost function.
 Comment on the applicability of your univariate or multivariate adaptive localization technique for hy- brid EnVar data assimilation systems and also discuss limitations